- August 12–22: Online Training (EU shift)

 There is one more class of obfuscations that is smart and prevents proper index usage.
 Instead of using logic expressions it is using a calculation.

 Consider the following statement.
-Can it use an index on NUMERIC_NUMBER?
+Can it use an index on NUMERIC_NUMBER

 SELECT numeric_number